RishabhDev42/lab10-JMS/readme.md

 3. Paste the GitHub repository URL into the dialog box (change the Directory if you like) and select "Clone".
 4. When asked whether to "Trust Maven Project", click "Trust Project".
 5. A popup window may say "Frameworks Detected", but you can ignore and close it.
-6. Once the project has fully loaded, click on Run, and you should eventually be sent to a browser with the URL `http://localhost:8080/lab-10/`
+6. Once the project has fully loaded, you will have two subdirectories in the Project window - one labeled **mdb**, which contains MyQueueListenter, and one labeled **web**, which contains MyQueueWriter.
+Click on Run, and you should eventually be sent to a browser with the URL `http://localhost:8080/lab-10/`
-(You may run into configuration issues to resolve regarding choosing your level of Java and TomEE.
+(You may run into configuration issues to resolve regarding choosing your level of Java and TomEE - for example, you may have a new version of TomEE.
 Adjust them to fit your configuration.)
 7. In the browser, enter a message in the input box, replacing "Enter text here", and click on "Submit text to servlet".
 8. You should get a message that your text has been written to the queue.
 9. Look at the IntelliJ TomEE console and you should see two messages